marcusdossantost/OpenEMR_testRigor_files/README.md

 2. **Sign up for a new account:**
    - Click on the "Sign Up" button on the top right corner.
    - Choose the "Public Open Source" version.
-   - Fill in the required details (name, email, password) and follow the instructions to complete the registration.
+   - Fill in the required details and follow the instructions to complete the registration.

-3. **Verify your email:**
+3. **Verify your email and log in:**
    - Check your email inbox for a verification email from testRigor.
    - Click on the verification link to activate your account.

-4. **Log in to your account:**
    - Once your account is activated, log in.

-5. **Create a test sute:**
+4. **Create a test sute:**
-   - Once you are using your account, create a test suite.
+   - After logging into your account, create a test suite.

 ## Running Tests with the CLI